Skip to main content

 The Dolphin Premier self-propelled robotic pool cleaner will make pool owners happy with its 60-foot cable length, single-button operation, and multiple filter options.
 It promises exceptional cleaning power, with cartridges for ultra-fine filtration (for bacteria and such), tiny debris, and even fallen leaves.

-The Dolphin Premier climbs walls and delivers waterline cleaning.
+The Dolphin Premier climbs walls and cleans the waterline.

 Its weekly scheduled cleaning cycle cleans a 50-foot pool in about three hours (or 90 minutes for a round pool half that size).
 An optional remote control improves the experience, and an indicator light lets you know when the filter cartridge is full.